 1. Scope

-This Technical Report document itemizes software programming language vulnerabilities to be avoided in the development of systems where assured behaviour is required for security, safety, mission-critical and business-critical software.
+This Standard itemizes software programming language vulnerabilities to be avoided in the development of systems where assured behaviour is required for security, safety, mission-critical and business-critical software.
 In general, this guidance is applicable to the software developed, reviewed, or maintained for any application.

-Vulnerabilities described in this Standard document how the vulnerability described in the language-independent writeup (in 24772-1) are manifested in Fortran.
+This Standard documents how the vulnerabilities described in the language-independent writeup, ISO/IEC 24772-1, are manifested in Fortran and provides mechanisms to avoid them.

 2. Normative references